 You can paint over decorator’s caulk easily and as quickly as 1 hour after the caulk was applied.
 This is because decorator’s caulk is designed to accept paints.

-The caulk is made from paintable materials like acrylic latex and cotton fiber so paints will stick on it properly.
-You should know that water-based paints perform better over decorator’s caulk than oil-based paints.
+The caulk is made from paintable materials like acrylic latex and cotton fiber so paints will stick to it properly.
+Water-based paints perform better over decorator’s caulk than oil-based paints.

 You should never paint over wet caulk even with water-based paint.
 This is because the substances in the caulk will mix with the paint since the caulk is still wet.
 Painting over wet caulk is a recipe for disaster.